liuzihe02/c-cpp/04_ArraysStrings.md

 ## Arrays

-Stored as contiguous memory locations.
+Built-in C-style arrays are stored as **contiguous** memory locations - each element's address is one after the previous element.
 C++ places no limits on the number of dimensions in an array.

 - Data of the same type stored in an array
 - Accessing any random item at any random position in a given array is very fast in an array.